-To illustrate how the feasible quality set changes when one task deploys a subset of its available complexity strategies, consider the two user example in Fig. 7(a-b) where task 1 consists of decoding Silent and task 2 consists of decoding Stefan.
+To illustrate how the feasible quality set changes when one task deploys a subset of its available complexity strategies, consider the two user example in Fig. 7(a) and (b) where task 1 consists of decoding Silent and task 2 consists of decoding Stefan.
 Fig. 7(a) shows the feasible quality set in a scenario where both tasks deploy the complexity strategy set corresponding to the cross-product of (4) and (5).
 Fig. 7(b) shows the feasible quality set in a scenario where task 1 deploys at random only one quarter of its complexity strategy set while task 2 deploys the same strategy set as in the former scenario.
-In both cases, task 2 has a maximum achievable quality $X_2^{max} = 32.26$ dB; hence, its maximum achievable quality is not penalized or rewarded by the complexity strategies that task 1 chooses to reveal to the RM.
+In both cases, task 2 has a maximum achievable quality $X_2^{\text{max}} = 32.26 \text{ dB}$ ; hence, its maximum achievable quality is not penalized or rewarded by the complexity strategies that task 1 chooses to reveal to the RM.
+Task 1, however, loses ~4 dB in maximum achievable quality in the second scenario compared to the first because it does not deploy the optimal complexity strategy given the available resources [see (b)].
+Moreover, the KSBS results in task 1 achieving $\sim$ 2 dB less in the second scenario (i.e., $X_1^ = 34.13 \text{ dB}$ ) compared with the first (i.e., $X_1^ = 35.90 \text{ dB}$ ).
+Note that the low quality (<30 dB) achieved by task 2 in both scenarios may be caused by decoding at a low temporal resolution and not necessarily by poor image quality.
+Using (23) (defined below in Section IV-E) to determine the resource allocation corresponding to the quality point $X^$ , we determine that both scenarios yield nearly the same resource allocation despite the significantly different qualities.
+Specifically, in scenario 1, 31.38% and 68.62% of the available resources are allocated to task 1 and task 2, respectively; in scenario 2, 30.81% and 69.19% of the available resources are allocated to task 1 and if the quality function and disagreement point are scaled by a linear transformation.

-Task 1, however, loses ~4 dB in maximum achievable quality in the second scenario compared to the first because it does not deploy the optimal complexity strategy given the available resources (see (6)).
-Moreover, the KSBS results in task 1 achieving ~2 dB less in the second scenario (i.e. $X_1^ = 34.13 \text{ dB}$) compared to the first (i.e. $X_1^ = 35.90 \text{ dB}$).
-Note that the low quality (< 30 dB) achieved by task 2 in both scenarios may be caused by decoding at a low temporal resolution and not necessarily by poor image quality.
-Using (23) (defined below in Section IV.E) to determine the resource allocation corresponding to the quality point \mathbf{X}^ , we determine that both scenarios yield nearly the same resource allocation despite the significantly different qualities.
-Specifically, in scenario 1, 31.38% and 68.62% of the available resources are allocated to task 1 and task 2, respectively; in scenario 2, 30.81% and 69.19% of the available resources are allocated to task 1 and 2, respectively.
-Hence, because the task's complexity strategies directly impact how much quality the task can derive from the available resources, each task has incentive to deploy its optimal complexity strategy (see (6)) to maximize its quality.
+2, respectively.
+Hence, because the task's complexity strategies directly impact how much quality the task can derive from the available resources, each task has incentive to deploy its optimal complexity strategy[(see (6)] to maximize its quality.